 Haywood Street’s Community Residency program is designed to equip mission-minded individuals for effective and transformative ministry WITH the poor.

 Haywood Street is a United Methodist mission congregation that recognizes “Table” as its central metaphor.
 At altar table or dinner table, in the meeting room or around the picnic table, this diverse faith community is thriving in part because of its emphasis on authentic relationships and mutual service.
-Around 450 gather each Wednesday for lunch and 350 on Sundays for supper at the Downtown Welcome Table, a sit-down meal served family style in our dining room.
+Around 450 gather each Wednesday for lunch and breakfast on Sundays at the Downtown Welcome Table, a sit-down meal served family style in our dining room.
 Those gathering around the table are individuals carrying all their worldly possessions in ragged backpacks as well as privileged professionals, stay-at-home moms, students and the working poor.

 Other core programs include a clothing closet, community garden, and the Haywood Street Respite, where eight homeless adults at a time can stay on a short-term basis after being discharged from the hospital to finish getting well.
 While Haywood Street Respite follows an evidence-based model with a proven track record of success, its design as an intentional community is what sets it apart from other respite care programs in the U.S.

 This program includes an opportunity to live in community at Haywood Street Respite while gaining hands-on ministry experience through active participation with the Downtown Welcome Table.
 The resident will be an integral member of the Downtown Welcome Table team, working side by side with staff and volunteers to cook, serve and clean up from the twice-a-week meals.
 They will also gain in-depth understanding of resource procurement, menu development and strategies for partnering with chefs, retailers and others to design a successful table-based ministry that incorporates best practices for ministry WITH the poor.

 Who should apply to Haywood Street’s community residency program?